Warren County Public Works, 1141 State St. - 2nd Floor, Bowling Green, Ky 42101

 2015 Waste Tire Recovery Event, April 30 thru May 2nd

-Warren County's 2015 Waste Tire Recovery Weekend will be April 30th thru May 2nd, 2015, at the county's salt storage barn.
-The facility, at 999 Lauren Avery Drive, is accessible using the road to the Bluegrass Materials Co.
+Warren County's 2015 Waste Tire Recovery Weekend will be April 30th thru May 2nd, 2015, from 8 a.m. to 2 p.m All tires must be brought to the county's salt storage barn at 999 Lauren Avery Drive.
+It is accessible using the road to the Bluegrass Materials Co.
 Bowling Green Central Quarry, off of U.S. 31-W near Bristow.

 Retailers, used tire resellers, junk and scrap yards may not participate in the recovery event.

-All tires must be brought during the event hours of 8 a.m. to 3 p.m.
+The county will not pickup tires from anyone.
 EXCEPTION: Tire piles containing more 1,500 or more Passenger Tire Equivalents must be reported in advance, and will be collected by a waste tire recovery contractor at a later date.

 NOTICE: Dumping of tires is illegal.
 Anyone caught dumping or having participated in the conspiracy to dump tires illegally in Warren County will be prosecuted to the full extent of the law.Warren County recommends that tires be left at certifiied tire retailers who are collecting the fees to allow for proper disposal when tires are replaced with new tires.
 These retailers also accept used tires for disposal for a nominal fee per tire.